-- Attend all 6 membership classes.
-These classes will give you a fuller understanding of who we are as a church, what we believe, and what is central to our life together.
-These classes are offered at different times throughout the year, either on a weekend, or during our Redeemer class hour.
-To find out more about the next available classes check our cal
+- Attend the membership class.
+This class will give you a fuller understanding of who we are as a church, what we believe, and what is central to our life together.
+To find out more about the next available classes check our calendar.

 - Have a chat with an elder.
 After completing the classes, you will set up a conversation with one of the elders of Redeemer.
 The goal of these meetings is for us to get to know you and your story, especially how you came to saving faith in Jesus Christ.
 Since the gospel is the most important part of who we are, this is also an opportunity for you to share your understanding of the message of the Gospel.

 - Get baptised (if you haven’t been baptised already).
 Baptism is a public statement of faith in Christ and unity with Him in his death, burial, and resurrection.
 While baptism does not save, it is a necessary step of obedience in a believers’ life.

 - Congregational vote.
 If the elders recommend you to become a member at Redeemer, there is still one more step.
 Jesus left the authority over matters in the church to the whole church, not just pastors or leaders.
 So the decision on who comes into the church is a church decision.
 At our members’ meetings, we discuss and vote on all new member applicants.

 Does attending the classes obligate me to join?

 No, attending the classes does not mean you have to join the church.
 Often we will have people come to the classes, hear about us, and decide they’d like to go elsewhere.
 We offer these classes so that you can know about us before you make a decision to join with us.